Islandora-Collaboration-Group/ISLE/docs/01_installation_host_server/software-dependencies.md

 * Please note: This process also installs the newest version of `docker-compose`.

-### Step 3: Clone ISLE repository
+### Step 3: Clone ISLE Repository
-**Please note:** The location you clone the repo to becomes your project directory.
+**Please note:** The location you clone the repository to becomes your project directory.
 It can be located anywhere and will include your configuration and log output of the containers.

 Please run these steps as your user.

-- Clone the repo by running
+- Clone the repository by running
 ```bash
 git clone https://github.com/Islandora-Collaboration-Group/ISLE.git
 ```